CigarProject/Cigar/README.md

    * Shows a list of connected players, their IP, player ID, the amount of cells they have, total mass, and their position.
  - Pause
    * Pauses/Unpauses the game.
+ - Select [Server ID]
+   * Selects the specified server, using an ID of 0 will select the master server.
+All commands will affect the selected server.
+Only available when the master server is running.
  - Status
    * Shows the amount of players currently connected, time elasped, memory usage (memory used/memory allocated), and the current gamemode.
  - Tp [Player ID] [X position] [Y position]